Executive Summary

 The strongest returns are appearing in customer service automation, fraud detection, document processing, and code migration — all high-volume, pattern-matching workflows.
 If your organization has a process that fits this profile, the conference evidence supports investment.
 If your AI strategy depends on agents autonomously handling complex, judgment-heavy work, the conference circuit offers ambition but no production evidence.

 Start with one workflow.
 Measure it.
 Scale what works.
 That is what every successful conference case study actually did — even if the keynote made it sound like something grander.
+If you want to stress-test a specific use case against your organization’s data profile, that conversation is worth having — brandon@brandonsneider.com.

 Sources